Ousret/pyTeliumManager/docs/classes.rst

         :param float timeout:
             Set a read timeout value.

+        :param bool open_on_create:
+            Specify if device should be immedialty opened on instance creation.

+        :param bool debugging:
+            Set it to True if you want to diagnose your device.
+Will print to stdout bunch of useful data.

-        The port is immediately opened on object creation.
+        The port is immediately opened on object creation if open_on_create toggle is True.

         *path* is the device path: depending on operating system. e.g.
         ``/dev/ttyACM0`` on GNU/Linux or ``COM3`` on Windows.
 Please be aware